 Like Golf, debt collection is an art that requires sufficient time to learn and improve the game.
 Then there are days when we have excellent collection results, and others when nothing seems to be working, exactly similar to the day-to-day fluctuations we experience in the game of golf.

 Keep your patience, continue to introspect and stay focused.
 Put up a smile, clear your head and start your next call with a positive attitude.

 2. Play Smarter, Not Harder:

-Apply too much force in the game of golf and your shots start to go haywire.
+Apply too much force in the game of golf, and your shots start to go haywire.
 A successful debt collector needs to have an acute presence of mind.
 He should know how to handle the call based on the responses they get from the debtor and somehow make him pay.
-Simple and smart tactics work far better than brute force and anger.
+Smart and straightforward tactics work far better than brute force and anger.

 Best collection rates in the industry are achieved with good acumen and the presence of mind, not with simply pushing too hard or blindly sticking to a script which your boss has given you.

 3. Never use a Driver for shorter shots.

 When your ball is 90-120 yards away from the hole, we use Irons not the Driver.
-Suggesting right product to the client is very important.
+Suggesting the right product to the client is very important.

-Low cost collection letters are more suitable for debts which are about 90 to 120 days old.
+Low-cost collection letters are more suitable for debts which are about 90 to 120 days old.
 Collection calls are suitable for accounts over that limit and Legal suit as a last resort.
 Suggesting the most optimum solution to your Client, will keep them satisfied and make them stick with your agency for a long time.